AnandN2003/Amazon-Clone/README.md

 The HTML code defines the structure of the webpage, including the header, search bar, navigation menu, hero section, shop section, and footer.
 The CSS code contains styles to customize the appearance of various elements on the webpage.

-Features
+## Features
--> Home page with a product listing
+- Home page with a product listing
--> Product details page
+- Product details page
--> Shopping cart with add/remove functionality
+- Shopping cart with add/remove functionality
--> Responsive layout for mobile, tablet, and desktop views Technologies Used
+- Responsive layout for mobile, tablet, and desktop views
+## Technologies Used
--> HTML for the structure
+- **HTML** for the structure
--> Tailwind CSS for styling and responsive design
+- **Tailwind CSS** for styling and responsive design
--> JavaScript for functionality and interactivity
+- **JavaScript** for functionality and interactivity